Manage product categories

 Response codeMessageDescription

-204Category updatedFor updating a category successfully, you will receive a response code of 204 with no message in response which shows that category has been updated.
+204Category updatedOn a successful update, you receive a 204 response code with no body, indicating the category has been updated.

-- You have not activated the access to the API.
-See this article for info.
+- You haven’t activated access to the API.
+See this article for details.

-- The format for name and url may not be correct
+- The format for name and url may be incorrect.

 Retrieving all categories

-You can retrieve the categories you added by calling the eCommerce > Return all your categories API endpoint in the API reference.
-Below you can see the attributes used for returning all your categories.
+Retrieve the categories you added by calling the eCommerce > Return all your categories API endpoint.
+The attributes used to return all your categories are below.

 cURL Request